 Net Assets With Donor Restrictions are net assets subject to donor-imposed restrictions that may or will be met, either by actions of the organization, and/or the passage of time.
 Once the restrictions are met, they are reclassified to net assets without donor restrictions.
-During the year ended June 30, 2022 the School received contributions and private grants with donor restrictions of \$50,000 and spent \$11,831 for the various contributions and private grants intended purposes.
-There are net assets with donor restrictions of \$38,169 and \$0 as of June 30, 2022 and 2021, respectively.
+During the year ended June 30, 2023 and 2022 the School received contributions and private grants with donor restrictions of \$53,200 and \$50,000, respectively and spent \$26,235 and \$11,831, respectively for the various contributions and private grants intended purposes.
+There are net assets with donor restrictions of \$65,134 and \$38,169 as of June 30, 2023 and 2022, respectively.
 The remaining restrictions will be satisfied as cost are incurred in fulfillment of the donors' stipulations.